Skip to content

 ast-grep will start an interactive session to let you choose if you want to apply the patch.
 Press y to accept the change!

 That's it!
-You have refactored TypeScript's repository in minutes.
-Congratulation!
+You have refactored the TypeScript source in minutes.
+Congratulations!

 Pattern does not work?